The Inside Scoop

 The Official “Introduction and Publicity” Bio

 Jill Savage is an author and speaker who is passionate about encouraging families.
-She is the author of seven books including Professionalizing Motherhood, My Hearts At Home, Real Moms…Real Jesus, Living With Less So Your Family Has More, and her most recent bestselling release No More Perfect Moms.
+She is the author or co-author of twelve books including Professionalizing Motherhood, My Hearts At Home, Real Moms…Real Jesus, Living With Less So Your Family Has More, No More Perfect Moms, and her most recent release with her husband Mark, No More Perfect Marriages.

-Featured on Focus on the Family, Crosswalk.com, Family Life Today and Today’s Christian Woman magazine, Jill is the founder of Hearts at Home, an organization that encourages moms.
+Featured on Focus on the Family, Crosswalk.com, Family Life Today and Today’s Christian Woman magazine, Jill is the founder of Hearts at Home, an organization that encouraged moms from 1994-2017.
 Jill and her husband, Mark, have five children, three who are married, two granddaughters and one grandson.
 They make their home in Normal, Illinois.

 I’m a native of Indianapolis, Indiana where I graduated from Avon High School and obtained my degree in Choral Music Education from Butler University.
 I married my hubby, Mark, between my freshman and sophomore years of college and by the time I graduated from college I was a mother of two.